vmware-samples/vcenter-event-broker-appliance/examples/knative/powershell/kn-ps-harbor-slack/README.md

 # kn-ps-harbor-slack

 Example Knative PowerShell function for sending Harbor CloudEvents to a Slack webhook.
-This function relies on the Harbor webhook [function example](https://github.com/vmware-samples/vcenter-event-broker-appliance/tree/development/examples/knative/go/kn-go-harbor-webhook) which is a requirement for this example.
+This function only works with Harbor version 2.8.3 and onwards.
+For older Harbor versions, use the previous version of this function.

 # Step 1 - Build